Herring: Characteristics

-Lifecycle
+Life cycle

 At least one stock of Atlantic herring spawns in every month of the year.
 Each spawns at a different time and place (spring, summer, autumn, and winter herrings).
 Greenland populations spawn in 0–5 m of water, while North Sea (bank) herrings spawn at down to 200 m in autumn.
 Eggs are laid on the sea bed, on rock, stones, gravel, sand or beds of algae.
 Females may deposit from 20,000 to 40,000 eggs, according to age and size, averaging about 30,000.
 In sexually mature herring, the genital organs grow before spawning, reaching about one-fifth of its total weight.

 The eggs sink to the bottom, where they stick in layers or clumps to gravel, seaweed, or stones, by means of their mucous coating, or to any other objects on which they chance to settle.

 If the egg layers are too thick they suffer from oxygen depletion and often die, entangled in a maze of mucus.
 They need substantial water microturbulence, generally provided by wave action or coastal currents.
 Survival is highest in crevices and behind solid structures, because predators feast on openly exposed eggs.
 The individual eggs are 1 to 1.4 mm in diameter, depending on the size of the parent fish and also on the local race.
 Incubation time is about 40 days at 3 C, 15 days at 7 C, or 11 days at 10 C. Eggs die at temperatures above 19 C.

 The larvae are 5 to 6 mm long at hatching, with a small yolk sac that is absorbed by the time the larvae reach 10 mm.
 Only the eyes are well pigmented.
 The rest of the body is nearly transparent, virtually invisible under water and in natural lighting conditions.